Dan Crenshaw: Gun rights

-Crenshaw opposes gun control measures, including bans on semi-automatic firearms.
-In response to the shootings in Dayton and El Paso, he suggested exploring red flag laws as a possible solution to gun violence.
-But after the 2022 Robb Elementary school shooting, Crenshaw partially retreated from the idea, arguing that such laws should be discussed at state level rather than nationally, saying, "What you're essentially trying to do with a red flag law is enforce the law before the law has been broken, and that's a really difficult thing to do" and "if there's such a threat that they're threatening somebody with a weapon already, then they've already broken the law, so why do you need this other law?"
+Crenshaw opposes gun control measures.
+In response to the shootings in Dayton and El Paso, after an initial comment to possibly explore red flag laws as a possible solution to gun violence, Crenshaw argued that such laws should be discussed at state level rather than nationally, saying, "What you're essentially trying to do with a red flag law is enforce the law before the law has been broken, and that's a really difficult thing to do" and "if there's such a threat that they're threatening somebody with a weapon already, then they've already broken the law, so why do you need this other law?" after the 2022 Robb Elementary School shooting.
+In January 2025 Crenshaw introduced the "Preventing Unjust Red Flag Laws Act," which stops federal money being given to states which have red flag laws.
+This bill is presently with the House Judiciary Committee.
 Crenshaw has also said that raising the legal age to purchase a firearm to 21 is ineffective but supports expanding background checks to include juvenile criminal history.

-In 2020, Crenshaw received a 92% rating from the National Rifle Association.
+In 2020 and 2022, Crenshaw received an "A+" rating and endorsement from the NRA Political Victory Fund.